rempic/SpaceAppsCOVIDChallenge/README.md

 ### Project

-Data are becoming surrogates of our existence, therfore my idea for this challenge is to render Earth/Human transformations during the pandemic with a video-sound installation using satellite data
+Data are becoming surrogates of our existence, therefore  my idea for this challenge is to make a video-sound installation rendering Earth/Human transformations during the pandemic  using satellite data.